You can send money overseas through internet banking for business using either a telegraphic transfer or an international direct credit.

 There are no fees for the recipient, so what you send is what they get.
 See our fees.

-Only available when sending British pounds to a bank account in the United Kingdom, Australian dollars to an Australian bank account or Canadian dollars to a Canadian bank account.
+Only available when sending British pounds to a bank account in the United Kingdom and Australian dollars to an Australian bank account.
 International direct credits can only be made to bank accounts, not credit cards.

 Unlike with telegraphic transfers, you can’t include reference information like invoice numbers or messages that will appear on the recipient’s statement.